datalad-handbook/book/docs/code_from_chapters/neurohackademy.rst

 ^^^^^^^^^^^

 The lecture wouldn't have the term "data management" in its title if we were to leave clutter in your home directory.
-This gives us the chance to take a look at how to remove files or datasets, which, given that there are version control tools at work that protect your data, can be a challenging task (Spoiler: if you ``rm`` a file and save the deletion, the file can be brought back to life easily).
+This gives us the chance to take a look at how to remove files or datasets, which, given that there are version control tools at work that protect your data, can be a challenging task (Spoiler: if you ``rm`` a file and save the deletion, the file can be brought back to life easily, and an ``rm -rf`` on a dataset with annexed files will cause an explosion of permission errors).

 Two commands, :command:`datalad drop` and :command:`datalad remove`, come into play for this.
 ``datalad drop`` is the antagonist of :command:`datalad get`.
 By default, everything that ``drop`` does can be undone with a ``get``.